RachidYoussef/PrayerTimes/README.md

 ## How to launch?

-You can launch the website with this link: https://rachidyoussef.github.io/PrayerTimes/ Just don't forget to allow it to get you location :)
+You can launch the website with this link: https://rachidyoussef.github.io/PrayerTimes/

+Just don't forget to allow it to get you location :)

+Also this the link to my video presentation of the project: https://youtu.be/W9p7s6ZjUgA